If you follow my courses then you know that I am a big proponent of product differentiation.

 On top of that, you can easily expand and create a line of relevant products similar to each other.

-Problem with Chinese suppliers is that they require high minimum order quantities for custom products.
-In the example above, instead of going with Chinese suppliers for 9200$ you could manufacture up to 10 products by yourself.
+The problem with Chinese suppliers is that they require high minimum order quantities for custom products.
+In the example above, instead of going with Chinese suppliers for 9200$, you could manufacture up to 10 products by yourself.

 Way too many new Amazon sellers get stuck with too many units of the same product.
 Focus on having a low number of units of as many different custom products.

 Once you find a winning product, scale to factories.